 - Minutes of the 2018 quarterly ACC meetings are available at the bottom of this page, as attachments.

 In addition to the NDIS and CES strategies, there are also a number of other Government strategies and plans which include accessibility related actions and commitments, primarily in the public transport area, assigned to DTTAS, its Agencies, other State Agencies and public transport operators.
-The DTTAS has consolidated all of these Actions and commitments into a new Work Programme, with 56 Actions, which forms the basis for the ACC’s role in monitoring progress.
+In 2018, DTTAS consolidated all these Actions and commitments into a Work Programme, with 56 Actions, which is updated quarterly.
+(Quarter 1 update, Quarter 2 update).
+This forms the basis for the ACC's role in monitoring progress.